 She felt a presence again—a pair of eyes.
-This time, they were all too human, all too simple and material.
-When she turned to look, she saw that it was the stare of the wooden Goddess coming out from behind the tangled brush.
+This time, they were all too human, all too simple and material: the stare of a wooden Goddess coming out from behind the tangled brush.
 It was the statue that had watched as she and Goda had coaxed each other towards the edge of death at the base of the tree.

-“Even still, you’re a shameless voyeur, Goddess,” Kanna said.
+“Even now, you’re a shameless voyeur, Goddess,” Kanna said.
 “Well, I’ve given you a show.
 You’ve seen the world through my eyes and experienced human pain and bliss and sensuality.
-Now pay me in kind: show me how to leave this place, or I’ll knock you off your pedestal like I did for the giant.”
+Now pay me in kind: show me how to leave this place, or I’ll knock you off your pedestal like I did with the giant.”

 When the Goddess didn’t respond and offered nothing like the presence she had felt before, Kanna huffed.
 Though her snakes were still oddly silent and the undulating ocean had calmed, she had access to some of her frustration, so she stalked over to the statue and kicked it right in the base with gritted teeth.

 “Useless idols,” Kanna began to say—but between her own words, she heard an echo rising up inside the wood.